 Indiana Rental Agreement

-An Indiana rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Indiana landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+An Indiana rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Indiana landlord-tenant law governs and regulates these agreements.

 Indiana Rental Agreement Types